 Sure there maybe a few places to buy and sell actual bitcoins.
-Coinfloor for example was founded by some fairly well established and qualified people.
+Revolut offers a wallet for buying and selling cryptocurrencies or Coinfloor, which was founded by some fairly well established and qualified people.
 They are also backed by big venture capital players like Passion Capital and some early Skype employees like Taavet Hinrikus.
 But that doesn’t count for anything if the business is not run properly.

 Spread betting on bitcoin is done on margin so it is possible to lose more than you hold in your account.